Ahmedalhajri16/Excel_project_data_analytics/README.md

 )
 ```

-- 🔍 **Unique List Generation:** This Excel formula below employs the `FILTER()` function to exclude entries containing "and" or commas, and omit zero values.
-- **🔢 Formula Purpose:** This formula populates the table below, which gives us a list of unique job schedule types.
+- **🔢 Formula Purpose:** TFilters and counts unique entries in the dataset based on criteria like job title, country, and education level.

 🍽️ Background Table